gifboard/gifboard/README.md

 - **Input & Control**:
     - **Adjustable Haptics**: Vibration feedback with Light, Medium, and Strong strength settings.
-    - **Functional Enhancements**: Includes repeating backspace for continuous deletion and automated search bar focus handling.
-    - **Configurable SafeSearch**: Provides Strict, Moderate, and Off filtering levels, protected by an age verification dialog.
+    - **Configurable SafeSearch**: Provides Strict, Moderate, and Off filtering levels.

 ## How to Use

-Since GifBoard is only for GIF searching, you'll want to switch between it and your primary keyboard (like Gboard) dynamically.
+Since GifBoard is only for GIF searching, you'll want to switch between it and your primary keyboard (like Gboard / Swiftkey / Florisboard) dynamically.

 ### 1. Enable GifBoard
 1. Open your device **Settings**.